 The essay paper is an important aspect of the UPSC civil services exams.
 It can make or break your outcome.
 There are two sections in this paper.
-Each section gives you four topics out of which you have to choose one topic each.
-Each essay you write is marked out of 125 making a total of 250 marks.
+Each section gives you four topics; you have to choose one topic each.
+Each essay you write is marked out of 125, making a total of 250 marks.

 Click here to download the UPSC Mains Essay Paper 2020.

 To download UPSC Prelims 2021 Question Papers PDF, visit the linked article.

 Your general studies preparation is enough to cover possible topics, and you don’t have to study separate content for the civil services essay paper.
 You do have to remember certain aspects of writing a good essay if you want to have the edge over your fellow UPSC aspirants.
 A lot of IAS aspirants make the mistake of not focusing on the essay paper because of its general nature.
 However, there are many advantages of concentrating on this paper, such as: